Habitat for Humanity breaks ground on 10 new affordable homes in Hamilton

 As for the Asbury Street property, it will still be several years before families are settled in to their new homes there.
 Dick Sumberg, board president of Essex County Habitat for Humanity, said the organization will need all hands on deck to get the project done.

-"If you want to help us in any of those areas, we'd love to have you if you're not already involved," he continued.
+“If you want to help us in any of those areas, we’d love to have you if you’re not already involved,” he said.